Spiderman Logo

 Spider-Man Logo 2005-present

-The logo, which is still in use today, was introduced in 2005.
-Compared to previous versions, it looks more modern because the designers paid attention to symmetry and clarity of lines, which was not observed before.
-Simultaneously, the inscription cannot be called completely even: its first and last letters protrude downward, forming a kind of arch.
-Sometimes the name of the media franchise is supplemented with the Marvel brand name.
+The logo that is still in use today was introduced in 2005.
+Compared to previous versions, it looks more modern, as the designers paid attention to symmetry and clarity of lines, which was not observed before.
+At the same time, the inscription cannot be called absolutely flat: its first and last letters protrude downward, forming a kind of arch.
+Sometimes, the name of the media franchise is complemented by the name of the Marvel brand.

 Font and Colors